All the best Black Friday deals you can shop at Amazon right now

 ____________________________________________________________________________

-Keep thousands of books on hand with a Kindle, now down to just under $60 for the base model.
-It features a glare-free display and 8GB of storage.
-Not to mention, a single battery charge lasts weeks, instead of hours, so you won’t have to stop reading to charge.

-Samsung monitors (starting at $84.99; amazon.com)
+Samsung Monitors (starting at $84.99; amazon.com)

 Upgrade your work-from-home setup with a new Samsung monitor.
 A slew of options — including a couple curved monitors — are marked down at Amazon from $84.99, so you can double your computer’s display for less.